huang-julien/nuxt-hydration/README.md

 # nuxt-hydration

-:warning: This module is still under development :warning:
+:rocket: Deprecation: This module has been fully moved into [@nuxt/hints](https://github.com/nuxt/hints) !

 ## Feature